SafeFlightEuroGNC/safeflighteurognc.github.io/0-program.md

 ---

-### Panel Discussion: Future Directions for CBFs in Aerospace GNC
+### Panel Discussion: Future Directions for Control Barrier Functions in Aerospace GNC

 The workshop concludes with a moderated panel discussion synthesizing the day’s contributions.
 The panel will address open challenges in theory, implementation, and certification, and discuss future research and adoption pathways for Control Barrier Functions in aerospace guidance, navigation, and control.